Chronic Back Pain Treatment

 Diagnostic Imaging

 In some cases, our providers may request diagnostic imaging to identify the structural causes of chronic back pain.
-Our team may utilize one or more of the following imaging techniques to gain a better understanding of your condition:
+In that case, we will utilize one or more imaging techniques to gain a better understanding of your condition.

-- X-ray: This imaging method provides a detailed view of the bones in your spine, which can reveal issues such as fractures, arthritis, or spinal misalignment.
+- X-Ray: An x-ray provides a detailed view of the bones in your spine, which can reveal issues such as fractures, arthritis, or spinal misalignment.

-- MRI: Magnetic resonance imaging (MRI) offers a more in-depth look at the soft tissues surrounding the spine, including muscles, ligaments, and discs.
-An MRI can help identify herniated discs, spinal stenosis, or nerve compression.
+- Magnetic Resonance Imaging (MRI): An MRI offers a more in-depth look at the soft tissues surrounding the spine, including muscles, ligaments, and discs.
+This imaging technique can help identify herniated discs, spinal stenosis, or nerve compression.

 Nerve Tests

-- Electromyography (EMG): This test measures the electrical activity of your muscles at rest and during contraction, which can help identify nerve or muscle dysfunction.
+- Electromyography (EMG): An EMG measures the electrical activity of your muscles at rest and during contraction, which can help identify nerve or muscle dysfunction.

 Diagnostic Nerve Blocks

-Minimally invasive injection procedures to determine the source of pain.
-These injections contain an anesthetic (and sometimes a steroid as well) that is delivered to a specific nerve or group of nerves to numb them.
+Diagnostic nerve blocks are minimally invasive injection procedures used to determine the source of pain.
+These injections contain an anesthetic and sometimes a steroid as well that is delivered to a specific nerve or group of nerves to numb them.
 If the patient's pain significantly decreases after the injection, it can confirm that the numbed area was indeed the source of the pain.
-Here are few injections we use for this:

-- Facet Joint Injections: These injections are used to identify whether the facet joints, the small stabilizing joints between and behind adjacent vertebrae, are the source of pain.
-The process involves injecting a local anesthetic (sometimes with a steroid) into the facet joint.
+- Facet Joint Injections: Facet joint injections are used to identify whether the facet joints, the small stabilizing joints between and behind adjacent vertebrae, are the source of pain.
+The process involves injecting a local anesthetic sometimes with a steroid into the facet joint.
 If the patient experiences immediate pain relief, it confirms that the facet joint was causing the pain as the anesthetic has blocked the pain signals from that specific joint.

-- Epidural Steroid Injections: This procedure involves injecting a corticosteroid, often combined with a local anesthetic, into the epidural space of the spine.
+- Epidural Steroid Injections: Epidural steroid injections involve injecting a corticosteroid, often combined with a local anesthetic, into the epidural space of the spine.
 This can help diagnose the source of pain by reducing inflammation around the spinal nerves, which can cause severe pain, numbness, or weakness.
 If the patient experiences relief from these symptoms following the injection, it suggests that the inflamed spinal nerves are the source of pain.

 - Sacroiliac (SI) Joint Injections: Sacroiliac joint injections are used to diagnose and treat lower back pain associated with sacroiliac joint dysfunction.
 The doctor injects an anesthetic and anti-inflammatory medication into the sacroiliac joint.
 If the pain decreases significantly after the injection, the sacroiliac joint is likely the source of the pain.